 Diamonds that aren’t the traditional round shape are known as ‘fancy’ shapes, and the heart is probably the fanciest of them all.
 As with all fancy shapes, there’s a huge plus that the heart offers over round brilliant shaped stones and that’s the price.

-The table on the right shows the price difference on our Diamond Search Tool between a round brilliant diamond, the most common shape and an emerald cut diamond of the same size and quality:
+The table below shows the price difference at one of our recommended retailers between a round brilliant diamond, the most common shape and an emerald cut diamond of the same size and quality:

 - 1 carat